-Under Jesus Christ, Berea is managed somewhat like a representative democracy.
 The Voters’ Assembly, which meets three times a year, is ultimately responsible for Berea's ministry direction.
-It approves the budget, calls pastors, and decides major issues.
-It also elects the constitutional officers of the congregation - President, President-Elect, (3) Stewards, (3) Elders and (3) Deacons - and the Endowment Advisory Managers.
+It approves the budget, calls church workers, and decides major issues.
+It also elects the constitutional officers of the congregation - President, President-Elect, three Stewards, three Elders, and three Deacons - and the Endowment Advisory Managers.

-The constitutional officers and the Pastor make up the Church Council.
-Council members serve two-year terms, except that the President-Elect succeeds the President after one year.
+The Church Council consists of the constitutional officers and the Pastor.
+Constitutional officers serve two-year terms, except that the President-Elect succeeds the President after one year.
 Terms follow the calendar year.
 Persons may serve up to two consecutive terms in an office.
-The Church Council meets monthly to govern the work of the congregation as defined and agreed upon in the Voters’ Assembly meetings.
-It also appoints the Secretary, Treasurer, Financial Secretary, Property Managers, and other individuals and committees as necessary.
+The Church Council meets regularly to oversee the mission of the congregation as defined by the Voters’ Assembly.
+It appoints the Secretary, Treasurer, Financial Secretary, Property Managers, Personnel Committee, and other individuals and committees as necessary.

 The Elders, Deacons, and Stewards each function as boards with responsibility for particular areas:

-The congregation's ministry is carried out not only by those mentioned above, but also by numerous volunteers, serving individually or on "ministry teams."
+The congregation's ministry is carried out by the officers, the staff (under the leadership of the Pastor), and also by numerous volunteers, serving individually or on "ministry teams."
 Each team is supported by a designated board, officer, or staff person.